anyways-modernize/anyways-modernize.github.io/posts/didyouknow-2.md

 ---
-title: Did You Know - Restore Devices on Entra
+title: Did You Know? - Restore Devices on Entra
 tag: ENTRA
 description: How to recover deleted devices in Microsoft Entra ID using the new soft-delete feature.
 ---